keel/web2apk/README.md

 # web2apk
-Pack h5 or web project to Android APK fast.
-It's only a simple Android Studio project source code, zero dependency, no libs, no js-bridge, no any other tools.
+Pack h5 or web project to Android APK.
+This project is only a simple Android Studio project source code, zero dependency, no libs, no js-bridge, no any other tools needed.

 # Description:
 * Support fully cross-domain(by project [ajaxhook](https://github.com/keel/ajaxhook));